Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Introduction

-Jansen and Schadenberg describe their work as a call to action to implement psychological-need-fostering measures when designing robots and to use the framework as a reference point from which to start structured and increased research efforts \cite{janssen2024psychological}.
+Janssen and Schadenberg describe their work as a call to action to implement measures that foster psychological needs when designing robots and to use the framework as a reference point from which to start more structured and extensive research efforts \cite{janssen2024psychological}.